-Do you read every email you are Cc-ed on?
+Do you read every email you are CC-ed on?
 Do you always give it the same amount of attention as you would to a personal note from your boss?
-Most people can’t afford to, and thus our inboxes are stuffed with unread emails we've been copied on.
+Most people can’t afford that, and thus our inboxes are stuffed with unread emails we've been copied on.

 8. Set up autoresponders when you’re on vacation

 When you’re away, you are away and people should stop emailing you, right?
 Ha!
 Coming back from a vacation to an overflowing inbox is the stuff nightmares are made of.
 Instead, simply set up an “out of office” auto-reply in your email client when leaving for a vacation.
 It discourages folks from following-up again and again (reducing the overall number of unread emails in your inbox), and tells them who to reach out to in your absence.

 9. Achieve Inbox Zero (or something similar)